myfear/ejq_substack_articles/README.md

 Below are the example projects included in this repository, organized by topic.
 Each project folder is linked for easy access, and where available, a link to the corresponding Substack article is provided:

 ### 🧠 AI & LLM Integration
+- [ai-document-assistant/](ai-document-assistant/): Document Q&A system with LangChain4j, Ollama, and pgvector for RAG capabilities.
 - [ai-email-simulator/](ai-email-simulator/): Automating email generation and task extraction with LangChain4j and Ollama.
   [Substack article](https://myfear.substack.com/p/quarkus-langchain4j-local-ai-task-extractor)
 - [ai-error-handler-pii/](ai-error-handler-pii/): AI-powered exception handling, PII redaction, and user-friendly error messages.